paulbrichta/pandas-challenge/README.md

 # pandas-challenge

-A script that analyzes schools and calculates:
+A script that analyzes student and school data and calculates:

 District Summary
 - The total number of unique schools